Are online programs eligible?

 No. The Bass Military Scholars program is for on-campus graduate degree programs at Vanderbilt University only.
 Online degree programs are not eligible.

 Will the funds from this scholarship replace other educational benefits available to veterans?

-No. The program currently awards $25,000 per year toward annual tuition costs.
+No. The program currently awards $30,000 per year toward annual tuition costs.
 These funds will complement, not replace, education benefits available to individual veterans (GI Bill, Yellow Ribbon Program, etc.).

-A: The Scholar Selection Committee will select scholars based on the excellence of their military record, academic history, standardized test scores (as applicable), personal video statement and their potential to positively impact society after graduation.
-We expect to select approximately 10 scholars for 2020-21 academic year.
+The Scholar Selection Committee will select scholars based on the excellence of their military record, academic history, personal video statement, and their potential to positively impact society after graduation.
+We expect to select approximately 10 to 15 scholars each year.

-A: The Scholar Selection Committee will meet in mid-March of 2020 and will issue scholarship award letters on April 1, 2020.
+The Scholar Selection Committee will meet in mid-March and will issue scholarship award letters by April 1st of each year.

 Yes.
-Upon enrollment, the program requires Bass Scholars to participate in at least two meaningful leadership/mentorship activities each semester to expose the Vanderbilt student body and broader community to their commitment, work ethic and character.
+Upon enrollment, the program requires Bass Military Scholars to participate in at least two meaningful leadership/mentorship, service activities each semester to expose the Vanderbilt student body and the broader community to their commitment, work ethic, and character.